harsh16629/Hybrid-Recommendation-System-with-Machine-Learning/README.md

    - Contains metadata for items (e.g., descriptions, categories).
    - Columns: `item_id`, `category`, `description`.

-Dummy datasets are generated for testing.
-Replace them with real data for production use.
+<mark>Dummy datasets are generated for testing.
+Replace them with real data for production use.</mark>

 ---